-Spending intentionally is the key to a successful spending plan, AKA a budget.
+Spending intentionally is the key to a successful spending plan, aka a budget.
 Be generally frugal and selectively extravagant.
 Figure out what you really value, and spend your money on that, guilt-free.
 This is called intentional spending.

 Steps to Intentional Spending